edgi-govdata-archiving/web-monitoring-ui/CONTRIBUTING.md

 #### CSS Methodologies:

 This project uses [CSS Modules](https://github.com/css-modules/css-modules) with the majority of the classes scoped at the component level.
 There is a `global.css` file to put classes that should be applied sitewide.
+There is a `base.css` file consisting of non-global shared classes that are imported by multiple components.

 #### Organization of React files: